-OUR LEVEL OF SERVICE - WHAT COUNCIL WILL DO AND HOW IT WILL MEASURE PERFORMANCE OVER THE 10 YEARS FROM 2018 - 2028
+OUR LEVEL OF SERVICE - WHAT COUNCIL WILL DO AND HOW WE WILL MEASURE PERFORMANCE OVER THE 10 YEARS FROM 2018-2028

-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF: CURRENT PERFORMANCE Our wastewater systems do not adversely affect the receiving environment.
-Compliance with resource consents for discharges from wastewater systems is achieved.
-As measured by the number of: • abatement notices • infringement notices • enforcement orders • convictions received in relation to those resource consents.
-Mandatory measure 2.
-The number of times temporary wastewater overflow signs are erected at waterways is minimised.
-Measured by the number of contract job requests.
-Achieved.
-We have achieved compliance with all our resource consent conditions and there have been no notices or orders issued during the past 12 months.
-(Target: 0) Not achieved.
-(2017: 6) (Target: <5) Our wastewater systems reliably take out wastewater with a minimum of odours, overflows or disturbance to the public.
+LEVELS OF SERVICE FC RECAST PERF ORMANCE (TAR GET) (WE PROVIDE) SERVICE IF PERFORMANCE YEAR 1 YEAR 2 YEAR 3 BY YEAR 10 Our wastewater systems reliably take out wastewater with a minimum of odours, overflows or disturbance to the public.
 The total number of complaints received about: odour system faults system blockages Council's response to issues within its systems is less than the target.
 (Expressed per 1000 connections.)
-Measured by the number of contract job requests.
-Mandatory measure 4.
-Achieved.
-(2017: 2) (Target: <35) Our wastewater systems are built, operated and maintained so that failures can be managed and responded to quickly.
-The number of dry weather overflows from the Council wastewater system (expressed per 1000 connections to wastewater system) is less than the target.
+Measured by the number of contract job request.
+Mandatory measure 4 Achieved (2017: 2) (Target: <35) <35 <35 <35 <35 Our wastewater systems are built, operated and maintained so that failures can be managed and responded to quickly The number of dry weather overflows from the Council wastewater system (expressed per 1000 connections to wastewater system) is less than the target.
 Dry weather is defined as a continuous 96 hours with less than 1mm of rain within each 24-hour period.
-Measured by the number of contract job requests.
-Mandatory measure 1.
-Achieved.
-(2017: 2) (Target: <5)
+Measured by the number of contract job request.
+Mandatory measure 1 Achieved (2017: 2) (Target: <5) <5 <5 <5 <5